How I Developed This Recipe

 Instructions

 - Start heating a pot of water with a few pinches of salt.
-Trim the bottom of 1 head bok choy (pak choi) and cut a cross on the bottom about 1cm / ½ inch deep.
+Trim the bottom of 1 head bok choy (pak choy) and cut a cross on the bottom about 1cm / ½ inch deep.
 Prepare a bowl of ice-cold water and place it by the stove.

 - Reduce the heat so the water is just below boiling and place the bok choi's stems in the water for 30 seconds.
 Leave the leaves exposed, leaning over the edge of the pot.